"Everyone's a bit bendy. It's not connected to your other symptoms.", what you've probably been told

 Is hEDS rare?

 No. Hypermobile EDS and HSD together are relatively common.
-The NHS Clinical Knowledge Summary on joint hypermobility describes an assessment pathway any GP can follow, and the 2017 international hEDS criteria are the standard diagnostic reference.
+The 2017 international hEDS criteria are the standard diagnostic reference a specialist would use, and any GP can follow the initial Beighton score assessment before referring on.

-What you hear vs. what NHS Clinical Knowledge Summary says
+What you hear vs. what the guidance says

 What's usually said in the room